 The ten carronades (cannons), which were thrown overboard from HMS Sylph when she ran aground in shallow water off South Carolina during the War of 1812 would make a nice find and be a great addition to a museum.
 Of course, an even better find would be the tons gold and silver believed to have been carried on a couple of ships that sank on another May 1st during World War II.
 If you are reading this ...DIVE IN > > > Share

 Today’s Shipwrecks™ list includes a Spanish frigate that had carried a shipment of silver coins; an English warship who’s guns were salvaged; a U.S. steamer that had been captured, used and scuttled by the Confederates; and a Japanese transport that went down with 2,669 people.
 The important question for this day is “did a ton of gold go down with the SS Colin?”
-If you are reading this in a post, go to http://shipwrecks.com/shipwrecks-of-april-26/ to ...DIVE IN > > > Share
+If you are seeing this in a post, other than on Shipwrecks.com, read more about ...DIVE IN > > > Share

 Have you ever heard of lead silver bullion?
 It is sometimes called base bullion and is one step in the refining process of first concentrating then removing silver that has been mined with lead.
 The percentage of silver in base bullion can be as low as 1 or 2 percent but can be well over 50%.
 Thirteen thousand bars of it went down in the SS Ballarat in 1917.
-If you are reading this in a post, go toDIVE IN > > > Share
+If you are seeing this in a post, other than on ...DIVE IN > > > Share

 Among the numerous vessels lost on April 23 were brigs, ships and barks.
 They were French, Norwegian, British, American, Australian, German, and Russian.
 One, yet to be discovered, German submarine, carried a cargo of gold bars.
-Always see Shipwrecks.com for more information.
+If you are seeing this in a post, other than on Shipwrecks.com, read more about these wrecks and other ships lost on an April 23 at http://shipwrecks.com/shipwrecks-of-april-23/.

 NEWEST AUAS-IDI SCHOLARSHIP RECIPIENT: Jamie Guined has been selected as the 2016-17 recipient of the Academy of Underwater Arts and Science’s full-tuition scholarship to attend the International Diving Institute’s nationally accredited, four months long, Air/Mixed Gas Surface Supplied Diving Course, the completion of which results in certification that is required by the Occupational Safety and Health Administration (OSHA) for many types of diving jobs.